 Melt the butter in a large saucepan over medium heat.
 Add the flour and whisk until the flour is absorbed and begins to turn golden.
 Add the sugar and whisk to dissolve.
 Add the onions and stock and bring to a simmer.
 Season to taste.

-Have ready 6 thick slices of toasted French bread and 6 thick slices of Gruyère cheese.
-Divide the soup among 6 heatproof bowls.
-Top each with a bread slice and a cheese slice.
+Have six thick slices of toasted French bread and six thick slices of Gruyère cheese ready.
+Divide the soup among six heatproof bowls.
+Top each with a bread and cheese slice.
 Place on a rimmed baking sheet.
 Broil until the cheese is melted and bubbling.
 Serve immediately.